Amsterdam corridor into the US

 DACH market gate

 The wider DACH market gate.
 Operators in Germany, Austria, Switzerland, and Liechtenstein entering US markets.
-The closest Northern European peer market for Amsterdam principals routing US entry through a continental partner or parent.
+The closest Northern European peer market for Amsterdam owners routing US entry through a continental partner or parent.

 See the DACH gate →